 Vaccination should be carried out before the start of the epidemic influenza season or taking into account the epidemic situation.

 The vaccine is administered intramuscularly or deeply subcutaneously.
-In patients with thrombocytopenia and other diseases of the coagulation system, the vaccine should be administered SC.
+In patients with thrombocytopenia and other diseases of the coagulation system, the vaccine should be administered subcutaneously.
 Under no circumstances should the vaccine be administered intravenously.

 Side effects